 Fixing a Broken Heart

 Only God can fix or heal a broken heart.
-The Psalmist tells us, “The Lord is close to the brokenhearted and saves those who are crushed in spirit (Ps.34:18).
-“He heals the brokenhearted and binds up their wounds” (Ps 147:3).
-What God looks for is the surrender or the sacrifice of a broken heart.
-“The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise” (Ps 51:17).
-We sacrifice by giving God all the broken pieces of our heart.
-We trust him to put it back together.
-Our heart is his to heal.
+The Psalmist tells us, “The Lord is close to the brokenhearted and saves those who are crushed in spirit (Psalm 34:18).
+“He heals the brokenhearted and binds up their wounds” (Ps.
+147:3).
+What God looks for is the surrender (or the sacrifice) of a broken heart.
+“The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise” (Ps.
+51:17).
+We sacrifice by giving God all the pieces of our broken hearts, trusting him to put them all back together.

-In fixing a broken heart we, of course, have to see the problem .
-It will be painful, but we have to face the reality of our brokenness.
+Of course, before God can fix a broken heart, we need to first see the problem.
+It’s painful, but we have to face reality.
 The Psalmist talks of “groaning all day long.”
 But then he could say, “I acknowledged my sin to you, and did not cover up my iniquity.
-I said, ‘I will confess my transgressions to the Lord’ – and you forgave the guilt of my sin” (Ps 32:5).
-He depended on God’s mercy.
-“Out of the depths I cry to you, O Lord; O Lord, hear my voice.
-Let your ears be attentive to my cry for mercy” (Ps 130:1-2).
+I said, ‘I will confess my transgressions to the Lord’ – and you forgave the guilt of my sin” (Ps.
+32:5).
+He depended on God’s mercy: “Out of the depths I cry to you, O Lord; O Lord, hear my voice.
+Let your ears be attentive to my cry for mercy” (Ps.
+130:1-2).

-So open your heart to the Lord.
-Be honest as the Psalmist.
-“For I know my transgressions, and my sin is always before me.
-Against you, you only have I sinned and done what is evil in you sight” (Ps 51:3-4).
-He was open about his pain.
-“So my spirit grows faint within me; my heart within my is dismayed” (Ps.
+Open your heart to the Lord.
+Like the Psalmist, be honest: “… I know my transgressions, and my sin is always before me” (Ps.
+51:3).
+He was open as well about his pain: “… My spirit grows faint within me; my heart within me is dismayed” (Ps.
 143:4).
-I have found the Jesus Prayer, based on Mark 10:47 to be helpful in my walk with the Lord – “Jesus, Son of God, be merciful to me a sinner.”
-It is a daily and continual prayer on my journey.
+I have found the Jesus Prayer (based on Mark 10:47) helpful as I walk with the Lord in my own process toward healing and wholeness: “Jesus, Son of God, be merciful to me a sinner.”
+It is a daily prayer on my own journey of continual transformation (II Cor.
+3:17-18; John 3:29-30).

 The Fellowship of “The Crooked Timber”